imluri/IYAI/README.md

 Lists every tool available to the AI, grouped by category, with descriptions.

 ### Settings
 Set your API key, pick a provider, and choose a model.
 There's a live model picker that fetches available models from the API.
 For HuggingFace it searches the catalogue on demand as you type.
-Switching providers saves and restores your key and model per provider.
+Switching providers saves and restores your key, model, and key mode per provider.

+**API key modes** (per provider):
+- **Single** — one key, standard usage
+- **Multi** — paste multiple keys (one per line); IYAI rotates to the next key automatically on every rate limit (429).
+Switching to multi mode migrates your existing single key into the pool.
+The single key is always appended to the pool even if not listed, so you never lose access.

 Buttons let you test your connection and validate credentials.

-**Providers:** OpenRouter · Mistral · Groq · Google AI Studio · Pollinations · HuggingFace · Ollama
+**Providers:** OpenRouter · Mistral · Groq · Google AI Studio · Pollinations · HuggingFace · Ollama · 9router · OpenCode

 ### Browser
 Connects IYAI to the [IYAI Web UI](https://imluri.github.io/iyai) — a browser-based companion that mirrors the plugin.
 Once the local bridge is running and both sides connect, you can: